vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - vSphere Integrated Containers Registry service
 - vSphere Integrated Containers Management Portal service
-- The file server for vSphere Integrated Containers Engine downloads and installation of the vSphere Client plug-ins
+- The file server for vSphere Integrated Containers Engine downloads and the installation of the vSphere Client plug-ins
 - The `vic-machine-server` service, that powers the vSphere Integrated Containers plug-in for the HTML5 vSphere Client.

-If you are deploying vSphere Integrated Containers 1.4.3 or later, the installer can automatically install the vSphere Integrated Containers plug-in for the vSphere Client.
+If you are deploying vSphere Integrated Containers 1.4.3 or later, by default the vSphere Integrated Containers plug-ins for the vSphere Client are installed automatically.
 The installer installs a basic plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0, 6.5, or 6.7, and a plug-in with more complete functionality for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.

+If you need to deploy multiple appliances, you can use the initialization API to initialize appliances without manual intervention.
+For information about the initialization API, see [Initialize the Appliance by Using the Initialization API](ova_reg_api.md).

 **Prerequisites**